How to Spend One Day in Venice, Italy

 To be completely honest, with just one day in Venice, you need to stay in Venice.
 So many people opt to stay on the mainland, which means you have to start your day a bit later.
 By staying right in Venice, your day starts the second you wake up.

-We stayed right in Cannaregio during our visit to Venice, which allowed us to enjoy the city before it got super busy in the morning from all the tourists.
+We stayed right in Cannaregio during our visit to Venice, which allowed us to enjoy the city before it got super busy in the morning with all the tourists.
 We loved it, and I can’t recommend it enough.

 Find a few great places to stay at in Venice below!